RaquelPlaza/angular5-dojo/README.md

   });
   }
 ```
-And in out post service we'll pass this.resolvePlan().
+And in our post service we'll pass this.resolvePlan().

 Time to get into Services!

 ## Services

-Services in angular are where we manage our API calls.
+Services in Angular are where we manage our API calls.
 For the purpose of this Dojo we shall be using JSON Server, a mock API tool so we don’t have to create an API.
 Firstly though let’s create our service.

 ### Create a service

-Using the cli and the syntax from the previous sections, add a service to app/shared/ called plans.
+Using the cli and the syntax from the previous sections, add a service to app/shared/services/ called plans.

 We also need to add the service to our module.
 Pop into app.module.ts and add a reference to MyPlanService under the final declaration type that we will cover, Providers.

 A service declared in the providers array is accessible globally, therefore if we had another module, we can access the service without defining it in that module.
-There is one exception to this but I’ll direct you to the reason why and where at in further resources at the end.
+There is one exception to this but I’ll direct you to the reason why and where in further resources at the end.

 Okay on to the service file, firstly we need to declare the components we require